Aliases for NCF4 Gene

 GeneCards Summary for NCF4 Gene

-NCF4 (Neutrophil Cytosolic Factor 4, 40kDa) is a Protein Coding gene.
-Diseases associated with NCF4 include chronic granulomatous disease and granulomatous disease, chronic, autosomal recessive, cytochrome b-positive, type iii.
-Among its related pathways are Immune System and Signaling by GPCR.
+NCF4 (Neutrophil Cytosolic Factor 4) is a Protein Coding gene.
+Diseases associated with NCF4 include granulomatous disease, chronic, autosomal recessive, cytochrome b-positive, type iii and chronic granulomatous disease.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include protein dimerization activity and phosphatidylinositol-3-phosphate binding.